canhminhdo/spec-based/ReadMe.md

 2. Configure the application with your own case study in server.ApplicationConfiguration

 3. Configure database connection as well as redis, please refer to database.ConenectionFactory, database.RedisClient respectively

+4. Overwrite the initial message sending to the system for kick off, getInitialMessage method in your CaseStudy